Vehicle registrations expire on the exact date listed, not at the end of the month.

 You cannot use the online renewal if your vehicle requires a smog check and you can't have it completed in Nevada.
 You should renew by mail.
 If you did not receive a renewal notice, please contact us with your license plate number and current address for fees and instructions.

 If you are currently in an area where emissions testing is required, you must have a test completed.
 Submit the completed test with the other documents listed in Mail/Fax.
 You may mail or fax your renewal.

-If you are currently in an area where emissions testing is not required, you may complete an Emission Control Residency Affidavit (EC-8) and mail this with the other documents listed above.
+If you are currently in an area where emissions testing is not required, you may complete an Emission Control Exemption Application (EC-8) and mail this with the other documents listed above.
 You must mail the EC-8 and other documents.
 You must have the car tested upon your return to Nevada.

 Violations of these rules are criminal offenses and you may also be subject to an administrative fine from the DMV.

 You may wish to consider an Early Renewal to change your expiration date.
 A college student, for example, may renew in August before leaving Nevada for the year.
 Those who travel during the summer could renew in the spring.
 Early renewals must be done in person at a DMV office.
 Credit will be given for the unused portion of the current registration.

 Nevada does not have a grace period on expired registrations.
 Your registration expires on the date listed, not at the end of the month.
 You can check its status with our Online Registration and Insurance Status Inquiry.
 See also Renewal Options.

 If your registration is expired and your vehicle requires an emissions inspection, you must obtain a movement permit to drive the vehicle legally.
 You may obtain this at any DMV office.
 Provide proof of ownership, such as the old registration or the vehicle title.
 The fee is $1.